Tuck · Comparisons · Tuck vs Bed Time Baby Monitor Camera

 Does Bed Time encrypt the video stream?

 Bed Time does not publicly advertise end-to-end encryption between paired devices.
 If E2EE is a hard requirement, verify with the developer or check the in-app help.
-Tuck advertises end-to-end encryption explicitly.
+Tuck encrypts media in transit (DTLS-SRTP via LiveKit's WebRTC); the relay sees decrypted frames, so it's not E2EE in the strict sense — Cloud Baby Monitor is the closest iOS app advertising true E2EE for parents who need that bar specifically.

 Can I view the camera from outside my home?